-The Hofstra University campus, which has a total of 116 buildings totaling more than 3 million square feet of campus buildings on 244 acres, is situated in the northeast corner of the Village of Hempstead, Nassau County, New York and northward and eastward into the hamlet of Uniondale.
+The Hofstra University campus, which has a total of 115 buildings totaling approximately 3.0 million square feet of campus buildings on 240 acres is situated in the northeast corner of the Village of Hempstead, Nassau County, New York and northward and eastward into the hamlet of Uniondale.

 The campus is a registered arboretum and member of the American Association of Botanical Gardens and Arboreta.
-The Hofstra Museum, part of the Hofstra Cultural Center. is accredited by the American Association of Museums.
-The University maintains 35 residence halls accommodating approximately 3,500 students.
+The Hofstra Museum, part of the Hofstra Cultural Center, is accredited by the American Association of Museums.
+The University maintains 37 residence halls accommodating approximately 4,000 students.